pointtonull/balancebots/README.md

     - local dependences
     - sub-modules

 ## Overview

-Mean the problem could be resolved faster and easier with a pure Finite-stame machines implementation, the idea is to provide an example of simple implementation of concurrent threats.
+While the problem could be resolved faster and easier with a pure Finite-stame machines implementation, the idea is to provide an example of simple implementation of concurrent threats.

+### Matrix class

+Matrix is the governor class, it is required to have one because of the low-level approach.
+To keep the flock in on formation and to keep the target centralized.

+### Why are you not using concurrent.Futures?

+Well.
+Because they are way too cool.
+So cool using them doesn't proove you understand concurrency!

+I am serious, in this implementation I am using a lower-level aproach to concurrency in which I use Locks, Ewents, Queues and Threats in their purest state.

+How simple would it be to use concurrent.Futures?, instead of reduce you can use any, returning the first camparation that matches the target.

 ## Dependencies